RenderKit/embree/doc/src/api/rtcNewSharedBufferHostDevice.md

 ```

 The data pointer (`ptr` argument) must be aligned to 4 bytes; otherwise
-the `rtcNewSharedBuffer` function will fail.
+the `rtcNewSharedBufferHostDevice` function will fail.

 The function `rtcCommitBuffer` can be used to synchronize the buffer
 content with the device.

 #### EXIT STATUS